kcj100/Graded-students-lab/README.md

 ### Chapter 8
 - "If you declare an abstract <em>method</em>, you MUST mark the <em>class</em> abstract as well.
 You can't have an abstract method in a non-abstract class."
 (Page 203)
 - Every class, regardless of whether it was created by you or already built in the Java API, extends the object class.
+(Page 208)
-All classes are subclasses of the object class.
+- All classes are subclasses of the object class.
+(Page 208)
 - If a specific object turns into a reference of Object class, we can cast it back to the original Class.
+(Page 216)

 ### Chapter 9
 - It is advisable to include a parameterless constructor to simplify object creation, providing default values if needed.
+(Page 241-242)
 - Overloaded constructors are when a class has multiple constructors with different argument lists.
+(Page 245)
 - Overloaded constructors must have distinct argument lists, considering the order and types of arguments.
+(Page 245-250)